splunk/public-o11y-docs/index.rst

 .. rst-class:: newparawithicon

-:icon-display:`.` :strong:`Explore and monitor your environment` After you have your data coming into Observability Cloud, it’s time to do some exploring.
+:icon-display:`.` :strong:`Explore and monitor your environment` After you have data coming into Observability Cloud, you can do some exploring.